-The Public Programs Department negotiates a memorandum of understanding with local WIC agencies to facilitate coordination and communication between the Plan and the agency.
-The Public Programs Department also works with WIC agency liaisons to handle conflicts that might arise between the WIC agency and the Plan or a participating provider.
+The Public Programs Department negotiates a memorandum of understanding with local WIC agencies to facilitate coordination and communication between the health plan and the agency.
+Public programs administrators also work with WIC agency liaisons to handle conflicts that might arise between the WIC agency and the health plan or a participating provider.